 David: I can train with hearing clients but it was a bit difficult because they don’t slow their speech down for me because they think I can hear better.
 Or feeling uncomfortable because I am deaf.

 How to Communicate Effectively with Deaf People?

-You don’t need to know sign languages to speak to d/Deaf people.
+You don’t need to know sign languages to speak to deaf people.

 Most people think being a deaf personal trainer is inability to hear – I do not need to hear it.
 I have an ability to see it and visualise the changes their body can make and work with their ability.

 What I’m saying is that as myself deaf personal trainer is big advantages is that I have an eye sight that allowing me to have a wide peripheral vision and allowing to see a finer detail on human body understand how the body works for each individual.

 So, give us a chance to work and train with you.
 You will be surprised what we can do!

 Most gyms aren’t adapted to minority groups which you’re very right about that.
 So I believe it will very beneficial to deaf people in gym but the problem is Deaf community is very well spread apart and I can’t expect them to travel all the way to get in gym and workout.